CRM & sales · 2026 comparison

 $100+/seat/month (custom)

-On entry price, Mixmax starts lower — but weigh total cost at your team size, since per-seat and per-contact pricing can flip the answer as you grow.
+On entry price, Mixmax starts lower, but weigh total cost at your team size, since per-seat and per-contact pricing can flip the answer as you grow.
+Wysera (OpsWyse) is the third column for a reason: it folds this job and the tools around it into one flat bundle.

 How Mixmax and Outreach compare